gjeschke/MMMx/docs/source/ensemble_analysis.rst

     *   the .mmm script file must be run separately in MMM
     *   population (weight) is transparency-encoded if any subkeys are used
     *   if the subkey block is empty, snake models (coil with diameter-encoded weight) are displayed in MMM
-    *   if the subkey block is empty, coloring is by subset (deselected red, conformational selection gree, induced fit blue, superimposed range grey)
+    *   if the subkey block is empty, coloring is by subset (deselected red, conformational selection green, induced fit blue, superimposed range grey)

-``Zenodo``
+``zenodo``
 ---------------------------------

 Download and possibly extract a file from Zenodo without importing an ensemble to MMMx